Skip to main content

 What are the main risks for QLTI?

 The GMO International Quality ETF (QLTI) carries several notable risks.
-A primary concern is its relatively small market capitalization of $79.57M, which could lead to liquidity challenges for larger institutional investors, potentially impacting the ease and cost of trading shares.
-As an actively managed fund, there's a risk that the adviser's investment decisions may not achieve the desired returns or outperform relevant benchmarks.
-The fund's non-diversified nature means it may hold concentrated positions, increasing its sensitivity to adverse developments in specific companies, sectors, or countries.
-Furthermore, investing in non-U.S. equities exposes QLTI to inherent international market risks, including geopolitical instability, economic downturns, and currency fluctuations, which can negatively impact returns for U.S. dollar-denominated investors.
+A primary concern is its relatively small market capitalization of $81.0M, which could lead to liquidity challenges for larger institutional investors, potentially impacting the ease and cost of trading shares.

 What are the key factors to evaluate for QLTI?

 GMO International Quality ETF (QLTI) holds an AI score of 46/100 (low).
-Not financial advice.
+The investment thesis for GMO International Quality ETF (QLTI) centers on its actively managed, quality-focused strategy in non-U.S. Not financial advice.

 How frequently does QLTI data refresh on this page?